NBIA Disorders Association Announces Research Grants for Neurodegeneration with Brain Iron Accumulation (NBIA)

 The NBIA Disorders Association, formerly known as Hallervorden-Spatz Syndrome Association, (HSSA) was originally founded in 1996 by President, Patricia Wood.
 The goals of the association are to raise funds to support research pertinent to NBIA; to provide emotional support to those afflicted with NBIA and their families; and to raise public awareness of NBIA.
 If you would like further information, please email at pwood@NBIAdisorders.org, or telephone at (619) 588-2315.

-The NBIA Disorders Association is now accepting applications for one-year grants for clinical and translational research studies related to the early detection, diagnosis, or treatment of patients with Pantothenate Kinase-Associated Neurodegeneration (PKAN), the most common of the NBIA disorders.
-NBIA is a group of rare, genetic, neurological disorders characterized by the accumulation of iron deposits in the brain and progressive degeneration of the nervous system.
+The NBIA Disorders Association is accepting applications for one-year grants for clinical and translational research studies related to the early detection, diagnosis, or treatment of patients with NBIA.
+Neurodegeneration with Brain Iron Accumulation (NBIA) is a group of rare, genetic, neurological disorders characterized by the accumulation of iron deposits in the brain and progressive degeneration of the nervous system.
+It typically first appears in childhood.
+Presenting signs and symptoms may include difficulty walking, loss of balance, and problems related to speech.
+Those affected suffer a progressive loss of muscle control, sudden involuntary muscle spasms, and uncontrolled tightening of the muscles.
+Symptoms may also include seizures and deterioration of intellectual ability.
+Approximately half of the cases diagnosed have been linked to a mutation of a gene known as PANK2.
+At the present time, symptoms for the disorders may be treated but there are no cures.

 The purpose of the NBIA Disorders Association Research Grant Program is to encourage meritorious research studies designed to improve the diagnosis or treatment of NBIA.
 The research can be conducted in the United States, countries of the European Union, Canada, Australia, New Zealand, Brazil, Argentina, Chile, South Africa, Japan, or Israel, and in other countries where adequate supervision of grant administration is possible.